Kay Starr: Career

-In 1950 she returned home to Dougherty and heard a fiddle recording of "Bonaparte's Retreat" by Pee Wee King.
+In 1950, she returned home to Dougherty and heard a fiddle recording of "Bonaparte's Retreat" by Pee Wee King.
 She liked it so much that she wanted to record it.
 She contacted Roy Acuff's publishing house in Nashville and spoke to Acuff directly.
 He was happy to let her record it, but it took a while for her to make clear that she was a singer, not a fiddler, and therefore needed to have some lyrics written.
 Acuff came up with a new lyric, and "Bonaparte's Retreat" became her biggest hit up to that point, with close to a million sales.

 In 1955, she signed with RCA Victor Records.
 However, at this time, rock-and-roll was displacing the existing forms of pop music and Kay had only two hits, the aforementioned, which is sometimes considered her attempt to sing rock and roll, and sometimes as a song poking fun at it, "The Rock and Roll Waltz".
 She stayed at RCA Victor until 1959, hitting the top ten with "My Heart Reminds Me", then returned to Capitol.

 Most of Starr's songs had jazz influences.
 Like those of Frankie Laine and Johnnie Ray, they were sung in a style that anticipated rock and roll songs.
 These included her hits "Wheel of Fortune" (her biggest hit, No. 1 for 10 weeks), "Side by Side", "The Man Upstairs", and "Rock and Roll Waltz".
 One of her biggest hits was her version of "(Everybody's Waitin' For) The Man with the Bag", a Christmas song that became a holiday favorite.

-After rock-and-roll swept older performers from the charts, Starr appeared in the television series Club Oasis, mostly associated with the bandleader Spike Jones.
-She recorded several albums, including Movin' (1959), Losers, Weepers… (1960), I Cry By Night (1962), and Just Plain Country (1962).
+After rock-and-roll swept established performers from the charts, Starr appeared in the television series Club Oasis, mostly associated with the bandleader Spike Jones.
+She recorded several albums, including Movin (1959), Losers, Weepers… (1960), I Cry By Night (1962), and Just Plain Country (1962).

 After leaving Capitol for a second time in 1966, Starr continued touring in the US and the UK.
 She recorded several jazz and country albums on small independent labels, including How About This, a 1968 album with Count Basie.

 In the late 1980s she performed in the revue 3 Girls with Helen O'Connell and Margaret Whiting, and in 1993 she toured the United Kingdom as part of Pat Boone's April Love Tour.
 Her first live album, Live at Freddy's, was released in 1997.
 She sang with Tony Bennett on his album Playin' with My Friends: Bennett Sings the Blues (2001).

-Two of her songs, Powder Your Face with Sunshine and It's a Good Day, appeared in the 2007 movie Fido.
+Death

-Starr died on November 3, 2016 in Los Angeles at the age of 94 from complications of Alzheimer's disease.
+Starr died on November 3, 2016, in Los Angeles at the age of 94 from complications of Alzheimer's disease.
+Starr was married six times, including, briefly in 1953, to bandleader/composer Vic Schoen.
+Starr was survived by a daughter.